Minimal Lagrangian connections on compact surfaces: Minimal Lagrangian connections

 Defining we compute

 The motivation for the definition of $\varphi$ is that we have

 hence $\varphi$ is the Levi-Civita connection form of $g$.
-In particular, we see that minimal Lagrangian connections are twisted conformal connections.
-Now $\theta$ is just the connection form of the spacelike minimal Lagrangian connection $\nabla$ and since $\mathrm{Ric}(\nabla)=\pm g$, it follows that the curvature $2$-form of $\theta$ must satisfy
+In particular, we see that timelike/spacelike minimal Lagrangian connections are twisted Weyl connections.
+Since $\mathrm{Ric}(\nabla)=\pm g$, it follows that the curvature $2$-form of $\theta$ must satisfy

 In order to evaluate this condition we first recall that we write $\upsilon^*\beta=b_i\omega_i$ and

 for unique real-valued functions $b_{ij}$ on $F_g$.
 From~\eqref{eq:twistconfcon} and~\eqref{eq:curvcon} we obtain